twiggystardust/RPGTest/README.txt

 1st change: Fixed tile map rendering and updated text files to position tiles
 	    correctly.
 Added NPC.
 Also made npc move a little, although the movement is jumpy.
 Will figure out a way to fix soon.

+2nd change: Added World map.
+Can transition between that and town map(though
+            the code to do this is terrible and will be replaced as soon as collision is added.)
+Also updated Tile class, not quite finished with that part.
+Tried adding a method to detect what type of tile the player is on.
+Added a 2nd layer to the world map(it has only one town on it at the moment.)